-You’ll be centered in the middle of the boglands surrounded by the mountains and the Burren along Ireland’s Wild Atlantic Way which is the place that has inspired great artists, poets, and writers for centuries including Oscar Wilde who described the area as, “wild mountainous country…in every way magnificent.” .
+You’ll be centered in the middle of the boglands surrounded by the mountains and exploring the Burren along Ireland’s Wild Atlantic Way which is the place that has inspired great artists, poets, and writers for centuries.
+This includes Oscar Wilde who described the area as, “wild mountainous country…in every way magnificent.”

 You can learn how to speak Gaelic, how to make soda bread, listen to traditional Irish music, learn about the local environment, make peat moss bricks for the fire, and stay in a restored 17th-century hill village in the bog.

 This is a great place to take a digital detox and go back in time and enjoy the simpler things in life, Irish style.

-Deck of Cards
+8. See the Deck of Cards

-One of our favorite cool finds and most unique things to do in Ireland is visiting the row of colorful homes in Cobh known as the, “Deck of Cards.”
+One of our favorite finds and most unique things to do in Ireland is visiting the row of colorful homes in Cobh known as the “Deck of Cards.”

-Get an Aran Jumper straight from the source
+9. Get an Aran Jumper straight from the source

 One of the most iconic and unique things to do in Ireland is track down an authentic Aran Wool sweater, or jumper as the locals say.
 The Aran Wool sweaters originate from the clans of the Aran Islands located off the coast of the Wild Atlantic Way.